timathom/marc-schema/README.md

 ## Usage

 ### GUI
-The GUI is more conveniant for manual execution:
+The GUI is more convenient for manual execution:

 1. Launch the BaseX GUI
 2. `run-scraper.xq` will fetch the HTML pages for the MARC standards documentation and save them in a BaseX database.